tschaub/suite/docs/install/windows/source/README-windows.rst

 Installation
 ------------

 #.
-Double click on the :file:`OpenGeoSuite-1.9.0.exe` file.
+Double click on the :file:`OpenGeoSuite.exe` file.

 #.
 At the **Welcome** screen, click :guilabel:`Next`.